MagnusNilsson/TeamHealthCheck/README.md

 Can we take risks on this team without feeling insecure or embarrassed?
 Is it safe to share ideas and solutions?
 Can you have healthy discussions, where any conflicts are resolved with no hard feelings?
 Can you allow yourself to feel vulnerable in front of the team?
 Is there a fear of conflict, or artificial harmony?

 **Questions**
-1. Do you feel it’s safe to share your ideas in team meetings?
+1. Do you feel it’s safe to share your ideas in team meetings, without getting judged or interrupted?
 1 (no) - 5 (yes, it’s safe)
-2. Do you feel like your contribution is valued equally to other team members?
+2. Do you feel like your contribution is valued by the other team members?
 1 - 5
 3. Do you feel like you can show vulnerability in front of the team, e.g. show that you don’t know something, or that you changed your mind after reading up on a subject?
 1-5
 4. Do you think that the team is capable of raising and settling differing opinions in a healthy way, without lingering bad feelings?
 1 (no) - 5 (capable)